The Best Hotels in Tokyo

 2 Chome-10 Sekiguchi, Bunkyō, Tokyo 112-0014, Japan

-This year marks the 125th anniversary of the Imperial Hotel.
-It first opened in 1890 as an unofficial state guesthouse, the country’s first fully western-style property built for the aristocracy to welcome the increasing number of foreigners, the Imperial Hotel has had a momentous history.
+Opened in 1890 as an unofficial state guesthouse, the country’s first Western-style property built for the aristocracy to welcome an increasing number of foreigners, the Imperial Hotel has had a momentous history.
 Ravaged by a fire in 1922,...

 1 Chome-1-１ Marunouchi, Chiyoda-ku, Tōkyō-to 100-0005, Japan

 This 248-room hotel in one of the city’s tallest skyscrapers—Roppongi’s glass-sheeted Tokyo Midtown—offers some of the best views in the city, but the interiors are just as eye-catching.
 The property starts on the 45th floor and espouses classic...

-Unlike most luxury hotels in Tokyo built inside mixed-use towers, the Peninsula is freestanding.
-In fact, it was the only stand-alone high-end hotel to be built in Tokyo for a decade, opening in 2007.
-The 24-story hotel is situated in the...
+Unlike most luxury lodgings built inside Tokyo’s mixed-use towers, The Peninsula was the only freestanding high-end hotel to be erected in the city for a decade.
+The 24-story property is situated in the Marunouchi financial district,...

 1 Chome-9-1 Marunouchi, Chiyoda-ku, Tōkyō-to 100-0005, Japan